Citation Appeals

 You may appeal any Texas Woman’s University parking citation through the University Traffic Appeals Committee.
 Members of the committee are faculty, staff and students who meet to consider the appeals of traffic tickets.

-If the recipient of a citation believes that it is unwarranted, he or she may request a review by the University's Traffic Appeals Board.
+A person who receives a citation may believe it is unwarranted.
+If so, he or she may request a review.
+This review is conducted by the University's Parking Appeals Board.
 The appeal must be filed online within 10 calendar days from the date of the citation.
 The appeals board will notify the appellant of its decision.

 Appeals must be submitted online.

-The citation does not need to be paid and late fees are not accrued during the time it is on appeal.
+The citation does not need to be paid while it is on appeal.
+Late fees will not accrue during this time.

 All appeals are based on the TWU Traffic Regulations.
-Your personal opinion that the regulation is unfair or that you feel there is insufficient parking on campus is not generally perceived as a legitimate reason to dismiss the ticket.
+Your personal opinion alone is not a legitimate reason to dismiss a ticket.
+This includes opinions that the regulation is unfair.
+It also includes feeling there is insufficient parking on campus.

 Instructions: